proxmox/proxmox-backup/docs/administration-guide.rst

    (access time) property.
 Filesystems are mounted with the ``relatime`` option by default.
 This results in a better performance by only updating the ``atime`` property if the last access has been at least 24 hours ago.
-The downside is, that touching a chunk within these 24 hours will not update its ``atime`` property.
+The downside is, that touching a chunk within these 24 hours will not always update its ``atime`` property.

-   If there are chunks in the grace period, it will be logged at the end of the garbage collection run as *Pending removals*.
+   Chunks in the grace period will be logged at the end of the garbage collection task as *Pending removals*.

 .. code-block:: console